 |Men||Greater than 102 centimeter (40 inches)|

 If your measurements fall above these cutoff points, there is a good chance that you are carrying a dangerous amount of visceral fat.
 Even if your waist circumference does not exceed the cutoff value, making an effort to reduce your waistline can still significantly improve your health.

 Increased visceral fat, which accumulates deep within the abdomen to surround organs like the liver and insulin-generating pancreas, can pose certain dangers to health, especially in those with a body mass index (BMI) above 30 kg/m

 .
 Although men are more likely to be at risk than women of developing certain diseases, both should be aware of the dangers:

-high blood pressure, lower levels of HDL (the ‘good’ cholesterol), and can increase the risk of
+, lower levels of HDL (the good cholesterol), and can increase the risk of

-Metabolic Syndrome—This combination of abnormal blood sugar levels, elevated triglycerides, low good cholesterol, and elevated blood pressure has been observed even in some normal-weight people (BMI less than 25 kg/m
+—This combination of abnormal blood sugar levels, elevated triglycerides, low HDL cholesterol, and elevated blood pressure has been observed even in some normal-weight people (BMI less than 25 kg/m